 Want to become better at grammar?
 Check out our tutorial Grammar 101.

 Here are just a few things that make writing interesting:

 - Virtuosity (like an amazing guitarist or saxophone player, we like writers who are virtuosos with words)

 - Ourselves (we all think we're the most important person in the world)

 I'm sure you could think of dozens of others, and we've covered many of them on The Write Practice.
 However, no matter how much advice about writing you read, your core rule as a writer: above all, be interesting.

 When You Write, Ask, “What Is Interesting About This?”

 Whether you're writing an essay for school, an email, a blog post, or a novel, ask yourself, “What is interesting about this?
 How can I present this subject in a way that's more interesting?”

-Because if you succeed at being more interesting, you will instantly have succeeded at writing better.
+Because if you succeed at being more interesting, you will have succeeded at writing better.

 Write for fifteen minutes.
-When your time is up, post your practice in the comments section.
+When your time is up, post your practice in the practice box below.
 And if you post, be sure to leave feedback for your fellow writers on whether they succeeded at being interesting.